MetaMask/metamask-docs/wallet/concepts/multichain-api.md

 ---
-description: Learn about the MetaMask Multichain API.
+description: Learn about the Multichain API.
-sidebar_position: 4
 sidebar_custom_props:
   flask_only: true
 ---